You Can Get Reservations for Free Dinner in Taco Bell's Insane Test Kitchen

-Pasadena used to be a ramen desert, but Tatsunoya’s excellence means it’s come a long way: go with the Koku Tonkotsu for a bolder flavor or the Jun Tonkotsu for a mellower taste, but both broths are guaranteed to have you slurping their house-made, deliciously thin noodles into oblivion.
-Their toppings are simple, so don’t forget to add that flavored, soft-boiled egg.
+Pasadena used to be a ramen desert, but Tatsunoya’s excellence means it’s come a long way: Go with the Koku Tonkotsu for a bolder flavor or the Jun Tonkotsu for a mellower taste, but both broths are guaranteed to have you slurping their house-made, deliciously thin noodles into oblivion.
+Their toppings are simple, so don’t forget to add that flavored soft-boiled egg.

 Put the spoon down and step away from the boat noodles, sir.
 You’d be surprised to hear there’s pretty decent ramen at Fukurou, so take advantage of the variety of stellar soup noodle options in Thai Town.
 For just $9 you can get an amazing pork belly fried rice and a bowl of soup that tastes like your mom made it.
 Well, not YOUR mom.
 But somebody’s mom.

 Order your bowl of ramen from the iPads hanging on the wall, then go find a seat and think about how happy you are to not be in line at Pink’s around the corner.
-Their pork and chicken ramen are both great, but how can you not go commando with their soup-less "Naked Ramen"?
+Their pork and chicken ramen are both great, but how can you not go commando with their soup-less "naked" ramen?

-This mini chain (there are also locations in Downtown LA, West LA, Fountain Valley, Monterey Park, and Gardena) makes its name on totally customizeable bowls of soup, with a choose-your-own-adventure-style menu that leads to the exact dish you want.
+This mini chain (there are also locations in Downtown LA, West LA, Fountain Valley, Monterey Park, and Gardena) makes its name on totally customizable bowls of soup, with a choose-your-own-adventure-style menu that leads to the exact dish you want.

 Though its siblings Ramen Jinya and Robata Jinya are contenders in the middle of town for sure, the OG Jinya Ramen Bar (outside of Tokyo, natch) has become a go-to for Valley broth lovers, thanks to consistently delicious, dashi-laden bowls.